-If applicable, Erskine may inform the student's roommate(s), and/or suitemate(s), that a Service Animal will be residing in their shared assigned living space.
-The information shared will be limited to notice about the animal's presence and will not include information about the student's disability nor the specific reason that the animal is required.
-Other parties that will be informed include Erskine Facilities, ECPD, IT, and Residence Life as those departments may need to access the student room while an animal is present.
+If applicable, Erskine will inform the student's roommate(s), and/or suitemate(s), that a Service Animal will be residing in their shared assigned living space.
+The information shared will be limited to notice about the animal's presence and will not include information about the student's disability or the specific reason that the animal is required.